iggysiegel/NFL/docs/index.md

 ## About This Site

-Every Tuesday morning, the model generates predictions for the upcoming week.
-Check out [this week's predictions](upcoming.html) to see the latest forecasts!
+This website is a personal project for predicting NFL game outcomes compared to betting spread odds.
+The site updates every Tuesday morning.
+Check out [this week's predictions](upcoming.html) to see the latest forecasts.

 ## Overview

-This website is a personal project for predicting NFL game outcomes compared to betting spread odds.
 The underlying prediction model is based on the work of [Glickman-Stern](https://www.glicko.net/research/nfl.pdf), which develops a Bayesian state-space model that tracks team strengths as they evolve over time, accounting for both week-to-week changes due to injuries, and season-to-season changes due to roster turnover.

 The biggest weaknesses of the original formulation is its inability to capture individual quarterback effects.
-When Patrick Mahomes is injured, the model does not immediately recognize this, or know how much to penalize the Kansas City Chiefs.
+When Patrick Mahomes is injured, the model does not immediately recognize the injury or know how much to penalize the Kansas City Chiefs.
 In my extension of the model, I add explicit quarterback effects, with initial adjustments based on career experience (rookies vs. established veterans).

-Unlike simpler rating systems such as ELO, the fully Bayesian approach offers several advantages.
-Instead of a single point estimate for the outcome of a game, the state-space approach creates a full probability distribution of outcomes, where the predictions account for uncertainty in all model parameters.
+Unlike simpler rating systems such as ELO, the fully Bayesian approach offers a major advantage.
+Instead of a single point estimate for the outcome of a game, there is a full probability distribution of outcomes that account for uncertainty in all model parameters.

 ## Model Confidence